gragland/chatgpt-chrome-extension/README.md

 3. Click "Load Unpacked" to see a file-selection dialog
 4. Select your local `ask-chatgpt/extension` directory

-You'll now see "Ask ChatGPT" if you right click in any text input or content edible area.
+You'll now see "Ask ChatGPT" if you right click in any text input or content editable area.

 ## Plugins

 Plugins have the ability to inform ChatGPT of specific conversation rules and parse replies from ChatGPT before they are sent to the browser.

-👩‍🏫 [Default](/plugins/Default.js) - Sets some default conversation rules
+[Default](/plugins/Default.js) - Sets some default conversation rules 🧑‍🏫

-🖼️ [Image](/plugins/Image.js) - Tells ChatGPT to describe things visually when asked for an image and then replaces the description with a matching AI generated image from [Lexica](http://lexica.art)
+[Image](/plugins/Image.js) - Tells ChatGPT to describe things visually when asked for an image and then replaces the description with a matching AI generated image from [Lexica](http://lexica.art) 📸

+Your really cool plugin - Go make a plugin, do a pull-request and I'll add it the list 🤝

 ## Related